team-telnyx/flutter-telnyx-voice-ai-widget/README.md

 1. **Loading**: Shows a loading indicator in circular form
 2. **Normal State**: Shows the icon in a circular container with theme-based background
+3. **Connecting State**: Shows a loading indicator while establishing the call connection
-3. **Error State**: Shows a red warning icon in a circular container
+4. **Error State**: Shows a red warning icon in a circular container
-4. **No Expanded State**: Tapping the icon immediately starts the call and opens the conversation overlay
+5. **Call Flow**: Tapping the icon shows a loading indicator until the call is answered, then opens the conversation overlay
-5. **Error Handling**: Tapping the error icon opens the error display overlay
+6. **Error Handling**: Tapping the error icon opens an error dialog instead of an overlay

 ### Theming